 Hartley Historic Site

 Ready to dial up the romance?
-An easy drive from Sydney, near the Blue Mountains and 15mins from Mt Victoria overlooking Hartleys village, St Bernard’s Presbytery is a charming sandstone cottage for an ultra-romantic cosy stay, with a four-poster bed, spa bath, gas fireplace and chesterfield lounge.
+An easy drive from Sydney, near the Blue Mountains and 15mins from Mt Victoria overlooking Hartley village, St Bernard’s Presbytery is a charming sandstone cottage for an ultra-romantic cosy stay, with a four-poster bed, spa bath, gas fireplace and chesterfield lounge.
 Add to the romance with a stroll through surrounding sandstone buildings, cottage gardens, rolling pastures, and heritage orchards.
-If art is your thing, make sure to stop by the village’s Key-Y-Ahn and Talisman art galleries.
+If art is your thing, make sure to stop by the village’s Talisman Gallery.
+While you’re here, check out Corneys Garaage for a unique antique find and refuel with coffee and cake from the The Postmistress Cafe and Store.

 Currango Homestead